camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 ## Script source

 The standard way to specify the script source code in the BPMN XML model is to add it as a `script` child element to the script task.
-Nevertheless camunda BPM provide additional ways to specify the script source.
+Nonetheless, camunda BPM provides additional ways to specify the script source.

-If you use another scripting language then expression language you can specify the script source also as an expression which returns the source code to execute.
-In this way the source code can for example be contained in a process variable.
+If you use another scripting language than Expression Language you can also specify the script source as an expression which returns the source code to be executed.
+This way, the source code can, for example, be contained in a process variable.

 In the following example snippet the process engine will evaluate the expression `${sourceCode}` in the current context every time the script task is executed.

 ```xml
 <scriptTask scriptFormat="python">